30 Second Summary

 - Consideration: This is the research stage when the buyer is researching all of the potential solutions and partners that might be able to provide a solution for their situation.

-- Decision: As the name implies, this stage is when the buyer makes the decision to move forward with a particular partner and their solution.
+- Decision: As the name implies, this stage is when the buyer decides to move forward with a particular partner and their solution.

 All of this bouncing back and forth makes the buyer’s job more difficult and time-consuming.
 If you can provide them with the right information at the right time, your chance of becoming a “valued partner” as opposed to just a vendor will increase.

-In fact, a report by Gartner found that companies that provide this valuable information at the right time were 2.8 times more likely to experience a high level of partnership than those that don’t.
+A report by Gartner found companies that provide this valuable information at the right time were 2.8 times more likely to experience a high level of partnership with their customers than those that don’t provide this information.

 The challenge?
 How to pull this off.
 How do you know when a potential buyer is going from the awareness stage to the consideration stage?

 Lead scoring is the process of ranking leads based on where they are in the sales-ready lead process.
-The scoring is based on the buyer’s behaviors.
-Those behaviors then help determine the buyer’s sales-ready lead position.
+This scoring process results from the behaviors that buyers exhibit through their engagement with your online properties.

 Here’s an example.
 Let’s say that you have some gated content like a white paper or maybe a spec sheet on one of your products.
 On the form that your website visitor has to fill out to get that gated content, you have a field for their phone number.

-This is a highly simplistic example but shows how you can use lead scoring to know when to send them information and what type of information to send them to set up a proactive lead nurturing system.
+The example above is highly simplistic but shows how you can use lead scoring to know when to send them information and what type of information to send them to set up a proactive lead nurturing system.

 There are a lot of different ways to score leads that are all based on your company’s best customer profile.
 The ultimate benefit to lead scoring is not contacting a prospective buyer before they are ready and giving them enough relevant information (nurture), in the space of time before they are prepared to talk with sales, to provide them with the information they need.